department-of-veterans-affairs/veteran-facing-services-tools/README.md

 ### 4. Update consuming apps

 The last step is to update the `package.json` files of consuming apps to use the latest version of `@department-of-veterans-affairs/formation` (or `formation-react`).
 For example, if you are working with the `vets-website` project, open the `vets-website`'s `package.json` to update the version number of the `@department-of-veterans-affairs/formation` entry listed in the `dependencies` section.
 The version number should match what you just published to NPM.

-## Choosing a design system for Vets.gov

-This has been migrated to [another file](research.md) in order to keep the README instructional.